 2. Using a ladle, skim the surface of the stock periodically during the first half hour of cooking to remove clouding froth and excess fat.

-3. After 1 hour, add carrots, celery, onions, garlic, bay leaves, peppercorns, parsley, thyme, and cloves.
+3. After 1 hour, add carrots, celery, onions, garlic, bay leaves, peppercorns, parsley, and thyme.

 4. Continue to simmer for at least 3 more hours.